learning-zone/python-basics/README.md

     break
 print(myChar)
 ```
-#### Given the string “I Love Python” print out each character except for the spaces, using a for loop.
+#### Q. Given the string “I Love Python” print out each character except for the spaces, using a for loop.

 inyString = I Love Python”
 for myCizar in myString: